I-am-PUID-0/DUMB_docs/docs/services/pgadmin.md

 ---

 ## ⚙️ Extensions
-The following PostgreSQL extensions are included in the DMB image:
+The following PostgreSQL extensions are included in the DUMB image:

 ### 📈 `system_stats`
 Provides system performance statistics inside PostgreSQL.